slycane9/autograder/README.md

 https://docs.google.com/spreadsheets/d/1Z6nc8QDHd4FtZNdhCr0m63m6mj_1eHoAM14bajcj480/edit?usp=sharing

 ## Github Webhooks
 **There have been bugs where webhooks created before I setup your pipeline have not worked, to be safe wait until your google sheets entry has been marked complete before creating your webhook.
-I will mark how far I've gotten in the sheet so you can see if your pipeline is setup.**
+I will mark how far I've gotten in the sheet so you can see if your pipeline is setup.
+You can still set up the other steps before I've created your pipeline.**

 For the autograder to detect your git push, go to your github repo's settings>webhooks page and add a webhook.